BENKRID-abdenour/ouster-lidar-slam-guide/README.md

 <br/>

 # Ouster LiDAR End-to-End Workflow
-### Network Setup, Firmware Update, SDK Installation, PCAP Recording, Offline & Online SLAM, and BIM-Ready Point Cloud Export
+### Network Setup, Firmware Update, SDK Installation, PCAP Recording, Offline & Online SLAM, BIM-Ready Point Cloud Export, and Publication-Grade Rendering

 A complete, beginner-friendly, step-by-step tutorial for working with **Ouster OS1 and OS0 LiDAR sensors** on **Ubuntu 22.04** using the **Ouster SDK**.

-This guide covers the full pipeline — from connecting the sensor for the very first time to generating a BIM-ready 3D point cloud.
+This guide covers the full pipeline — from connecting the sensor for the very first time to producing a publication-grade 3D point cloud rendering.
 It is designed to work transparently across multiple robotic platforms (e.g. **Clearpath Jackal**, **Boston Dynamics Spot**, or a standalone desktop) by relying on the sensor hostname rather than fragile static IP addresses.

 > ⚠️ **This tutorial is not a replacement for Ouster's extensive official documentation.** It is a practical shortcut to help you get up and running quickly with a working end-to-end pipeline, without spending hours digging through manuals.
 For in-depth specifications, advanced configuration, firmware internals, and the full API reference, always refer to the [official Ouster documentation](https://static.ouster.dev/) linked at the end of this guide.